shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

 ### 2. Train the Model
 Once the `.npy` files are prepared, train the U-Net model.

-### 3. Predict using the Trained Model
+### 3. Make Predictions and Evaluate
-After training, use the model to predict the segmentation of new MRI slices.
+After training, using `predict.py` to evaluate the model's performance on the test set.
+It calculates the Dice score to assess segmentation quality.

+### 4. Full Pipeline Execution
+The entire pipeline (from data download to model evaluation) can be executed via `test_driver.py`.

 ## Dependencies
 The project requires the following dependencies: